 (a) Necessary and reasonable interest expense on both current and capital indebtedness is an allowable cost.
 Interest is the cost incurred for the use of borrowed funds, generally paid at fixed intervals by the user.
 Interest on current indebtedness is the cost incurred for funds borrowed for a relatively short term, usually for one (1) year or less.
-Current borrowing is usually for purposes such as working capital fornormal operating expenses.
-Interest on capital indebtedness is the cost incurred for funds borrowed for capital purposes, such as the acquisition of facilities, (equipment, and capital improvements.)
+Current borrowing is usually for purposes such as working capital for normal operating expenses.
+Interest on capital indebtedness is the cost incurred for funds borrowed for capital purposes, such as the acquisition of facilities, equipment, and capital improvements.
 Generally, loans for capital purposes are longterm loans.
 Interest is usually expressed as a percentage of the principal.
 Sometimes, it is identified as a separate item of cost in a loan agreement.
-Interest may be included in "finance charges" imposed by some lending institutions or it may be a prepaid cost or "discount" in transactions with those lenders who collect the full interest charges when funds are borrowed.
+Interest may be included in "finance charges" imposed by some lending institutions or it maybe a prepaid cost or "discount" in transactions with those lenders who collect the full interest charges when funds are borrowed.
 Reasonable finance charges and service charges together with interest on indebtedness are includable in allowable cost.
-To be allowable, interest must be: (1) supported by evidence of an agreement that funds were borrowed and that payment of interest and repayment of the funds are required; (2) identifiable in the facilities accounting records; (3) related to the reporting period in which the costs are incurred; and (4) necessary and proper for the operation, maintenance, or acquisition of the center's facilities.
+To be allowable, interest must be:

+(1) supported by evidence of an agreement that funds were borrowed and that payment of interest and repayment of the funds are required;

+(2) identifiable in the facilities accounting records;

+(3) related to the reporting period in which the costs are incurred; and

+(4) necessary and proper for the operation, maintenance, or acquisition of the clinic's facilities.
 To support the existence of a loan, the facility should have available a signed copy of the loan contract which should contain the pertinent terms of the loan such as amount, rate of interest, method of payment, due date, etc. Where the lender does not customarily furnish a copy of the loan contract, correspondence from the lender stating the pertinent terms of the loan such as amount, rate of interest, method of payment, due date, etc., will be acceptable.
+Additional interest expense created by restatement of loan agreements, under generally accepted accounting principles, or created by imputing a different rate from the one stated in the loan agreement, will not be allowable.
+For example, an imputed interest expense resulting from the application of Accounting Principles Board Opinion No. 16 or No. 21, or any similar accounting principle, and any other imputed interest expense shall not be recognized as a valid interest cost for purposes of computing the provider's allowable Medicaid reimbursement.
 Various methods of identifying and accounting for interest costs are used.
 These include periodic cash payments of interest with or without repayment of all or part of the loan; prepayment of interest when the liability is incurred with charges to interest expense recorded in relation to the accounting period; and accrual of interest with no cash payment with a corresponding record of the unpaid liability reflected in the accounting records.
 The method actually used depends on the type of loan and the terms of the loan agreement.
 Where interest expense has been determined to be allowable and the interest expense records are maintained physically away from the facility premises such as in a county treasurer's office, such records will be deemed to be those of the facility.
-This would be applicable where bond issues have been specifically designated for the construction or acquisition of the centers facilities and the financial records relative to the bond issue are maintained by some governmental body other than the facility.
+This would be applicable where bond issues have been specifically designated for the construction or acquisition of the clinics facilities and the financial records relative to the bond issue are maintained by some governmental body other than the facility.